Understanding Your Responsibilities

 The regulation outlines requirements for both employers and elected and appointed officials including:

-- An expanded record of work-related activities,
+- A more detailed three-month record of work-related activities,

 These requirements help ensure elected and appointed officials receive accurate service credit and the retirement benefits they’ve earned.

 The regulation applies to all elected and appointed officials who:

 - Are members of the Retirement System; and

 - Do not participate in an employer’s time-keeping system that shows hours worked.
 (This includes systems that keep track of accruals used and attest that, other than time charged to accruals, full hours were worked.)

 The revisions apply to elected and appointed officials who begin a new or subsequent term of office, or appointment, on or after January 1, 2016.
 View our schedule of due dates for the Record of Activities (ROA) if you need assistance determining when your ROA is due.